 So, if you’re expecting a child or have just had one, what are the symptoms to be on the lookout for?
 Several different diagnoses can come about postpartum.

-Here are the most common depression diagnoses after childbirth and their symptoms.
+Here are the most common depression diagnoses after childbirth, their symptoms, and treatment.

 Symptoms: Postpartum depression is the most common affliction for new moms; about 1 in 7 mothers will suffer from it.
 If you are suffering from postpartum depression, you may experience sadness, mood swings, difficulty sleeping (even when the baby is sleeping), difficulty concentrating, loss of appetite, thoughts of helplessness or thoughts of suicide.